wonjunee/design-AB-test/README.md

 ###Measuring Standard Deviation
 List the standard deviation of each of your evaluation metrics.
 (These should be the answers from the "Calculating standard deviation" quiz.)

-Standard Deviation of Gross Conversion: 0.0202 Standard Deviation of Net Conversion: 0.0156
+Standard Deviation of Gross Conversion: **0.0202**

+Standard Deviation of Net Conversion: **0.0156**

-For each of your evaluation metrics, indicate whether you think the analytic estimate would be comparable to the the empirical variability, or whether you expect them to be different (in which case it might be worth doing an empirical estimate if there is time).
-Briefly give your reasoning in each case.
+**Gross Conversion** and **Net Conversion** have the same number of records and the same denominator, the number of clicks.
+Since I expected the number of payments would be smaller than the number of enrollments, smaller value of **Net Conversion** is reasonable.

 ###Sizing
 ####Number of Samples vs. Power